aws/aws-graviton-getting-started/machinelearning/tensorflow.md

 export DNNL_VERBOSE=1
 export OMP_DISPLAY_ENV=VERBOSE
 ```
-If there are no OneDNN logs on the terminal, this could mean either the ops are executed with Eigen or XLA backend.
+If there are no OneDNN logs on the terminal, this could mean the ops are executed with Eigen.
 To switch from Eigen to OneDNN+ACL backend, set 'TF_ENABLE_ONEDNN_OPTS=1' and rerun the model inference.
-For non-XLA compiled graphs, there should be a flow of DNN logs with details about the shapes, prop kinds and execution times.
+There should be a flow of DNN logs with details about the shapes, prop kinds and execution times.
 Inspect the logs to see if there are any ops and shapes not executed with the ACL gemm kernel, instead executed by cpp reference kernel.
 See below example dnnl logs to understand how the ACL gemm and reference cpp kernel execution traces look like.
 ```
 # ACL gemm kernel
 dnnl_verbose,exec,cpu,convolution,gemm:acl,forward_training,src_f32::blocked:acdb:f0 wei_f32::blocked:acdb:f0 bia_f32::blocked:a:f0 dst_f32::blocked:acdb:f0,post_ops:'eltwise_relu;';,alg:convolution_direct,mb1_ic256oc64_ih56oh56kh1sh1dh0ph0_iw56ow56kw1sw1dw0pw0